General Surgery

 • Simple appendicitis at surgery

-• Early presentation (<24 hours of symptoms)
+• Early presentation (less than 24 hours of symptoms)

 • Laparoscopic approach